msandoval55/pub.repo/Microsoft Group Policy/GPResult all applied gpos.md

 |/u <username> |	Uses the credentials of the specified user to run the command.
 The default user is the user who is signed in to the computer that issues the command.
 |/p [<password>] |	Specifies the password of the user account that is provided in the /u parameter.
 If /p is omitted, gpresult prompts for the password.
 The /p parameter can't be used with /x or /h.
 |/user [<targetdomain>\]<targetuser>] |	Specifies the remote user whose RSoP data is to be displayed.
-|/scope {user  computer} |	Displays RSoP data for either the user or the computer.
+|/scope {user or computer} |	Displays RSoP data for either the user or the computer.
 If /scope is omitted, gpresult displays RSoP data for both the user and the computer.
 |[/x /h] <filename> |	Saves the report in either XML (/x) or HTML (/h) format at the location and with the file name that is specified by the filename parameter.
 Can't be used with /u, /p, /r, /v, or /z.
 |/f	| Forces gpresult to overwrite the file name that is specified in the /x or /h option.
 |/r	| Displays RSoP summary data.